harelsegev/harelsegev.github.io/content/posts/The Mystery of the HeapLeakDetection Registry Key/index.md

 }
 ```

-I executed the binary both on my computer at home, and on the one in my office - and the results threw me off completely.
-It was registered immediately on my computer at home, but wasn't on the one in my office.
+I executed the binary both on my computer at home, and on a computer in my office - and the results threw me off completely.
+On my computer at home, it was registered after a few minutes; but on the computer in my office, it wasn't registered at all.
 They're both running the same Windows 10 version, so what's going on?

 ## Reverse Engineering *RdrpReadHeapLeakSettings*

-I needed more information to figure this out.
+To figure this out, I needed more information.
 Using Procmon, I was able to pinpoint the DLL which manages the *DiagnosedApplications* registry key, *radardt.dll*:

 ![](images/procmon.png)